iamlauriano/BamburralViz/README.md

 # BamburralViz
 BamburralViz is a project that focuses our efforts on democratizing access to quality data automation for small rural producers

-Where do I find:
+> [!Where do I find:]

-PRIVATE PUBLIC API
+> PRIVATE PUBLIC API
-Embrapa
+> Embrapa -
-Ibge
+> Ibge -
-Federal Secretary of Agriculture
+> Federal Secretary of Agriculture -
-State Department of AGriculture
+> State Department of AGriculture -
-Municipal Secretary of Agricultura
+> Municipal Secretary of Agricultura -
-Mapa
+> Mapa -
-Enterprises of Technologies
+> Enterprises of Technologies -
-Universities
+> Universities -
-Owner API
+> Owner AP

-DATA VISUALIZATION INTEGRATE API:
+> [!data visualizaation integrate api:]

-Publics API
+> Publics API
-Public Database
+> Public Database
-Own API
+> Own API
-Public Data Webcrawler
+> Public Data Webcrawler

 USEFUL LINKS TO SEMI-ARID PLANTS: